-Here are some virtual learning tips for students to adjust to this new online learning environment:
+With that in mind, here are some virtual learning tips for students I’ve found to be helpful for adjusting to an online learning environment:

 1. Know the Expectations